-The chances of a power bank to explode are very slim, but unfortunately, there have been recorded cases of exploding power banks.
-As such, a growing number of people are expressing concern for their safety, thanks in part to reports on the news and social media about portable chargers catching fire or exploding.
+The chances of a power bank exploding are very slim, but unfortunately, there have been recorded cases of exploding power banks.
+As such, many people are expressing concern for their safety, thanks in part to reports on the news and social media about portable chargers catching fire or exploding.

 If you’re shaking your head in disbelief at the claims of power banks exploding and catching fire, make sure to watch the next two videos.
 Both of them show two different persons whose power banks exploded while in their backpacks.

-While in the first video the incident happened on a bus, what’s really interesting in the last video is the fact that it took place at a Thai airport.
-Thus, had this happened in an airplane cargo or the cabin, the consequences could have been devastating.
+While in the first video, the incident happened on a bus, what’s really interesting in the last video is the fact that it took place at a Thai airport.
+Thus, had this happened in an airplane cargo or cabin, the consequences could have been devastating.

 Due to the explosion hazard of Li batteries in general, airlines don’t allow them in their cargo areas.
 Additionally, they have strict limits when it comes to checked-in batteries, which are usually under 100Wh capacity and a maximum of two batteries per passenger.
 For more on the rules and regulations of taking portable chargers on planes see our dedicated article on the subject.

 Besides the videos above, there are also reports of power banks exploding in pockets, purses, or cars.
-For example, in the case of cars, leaving a charging power bank on your dashboard during a hot summer day is a recipe for disaster.
-But let’s dive in further in the subject and see exactly how these unfortunate accidents happen.
+For example, in the case of cars, leaving a charging power bank on your dashboard during a hot summer day is a recipe for disaster, such as in this example from Sept 2020.

 The vast majority of power banks are built using Li-ion batteries.
 According to Sony, one of the most renowned Li-ion cell manufacturers, the reason why power banks and Li batteries in general explode might occasionally be due to atomic metal particles inside the battery cell that might interact with other parts of the cell.
-This might be caused either by a flaw in its design or by external stress (temperature, impact, vibration).
+This might be caused by a design flaw or external stress (temperature, impact, vibration).

 When microscopic metal particles concentrate on a single location, an internal mild short circuit develops in the cell, leading to elevated self-discharge.
 In turn, a current path is produced between the electrodes of the cell, which is why the temperature rises and weakens the insulation layer.
-At this point, the electrical short occurs, and so the cell catches fire or explodes if the temperature accelerates rapidly, a process that is called “rapid disassembly”.
+At this point, the electrical short occurs, and so the cell catches fire or explodes if the temperature accelerates rapidly, a process that is called “rapid disassembly” or “thermal runaway”.